For All Mankind (film): Home media

-The Criterion Collection released For All Mankind on DVD in 2000 and on both DVD and Blu-ray Disc in 2009 and once again in 2022.
-Both releases feature two subtitle tracks, the first of which displays the name of the mission each shot came from and the name of each person shown on screen and the second of which also contains traditional subtitles for the hard-of-hearing, which specify the name of each person heard on the soundtrack.
-They both also include a commentary track by director Al Reinert and Eugene A. Cernan, commander of Apollo 17 and the last man to stand on the surface of the Moon.
-The 2009 release also includes a making-of documentary and several other featurettes.
+The Criterion Collection released For All Mankind on DVD in 2000, on both DVD and Blu-ray Disc in 2009, and on Ultra HD Blu-ray in 2022.
+All three releases feature two subtitle tracks, the first of which displays the name of the mission each shot came from and the name of each person shown on screen and the second of which also contains traditional subtitles for the hard-of-hearing, which specify the name of each person heard on the soundtrack.
+They also include a commentary track by director Al Reinert and Eugene A. Cernan, commander of Apollo 17 and the last man to stand on the surface of the Moon.
+The 2009 and 2022 releases also includes a making-of documentary and several other featurettes.

-Awards and nominations
+Reception

+Accolades

 For All Mankind was nominated for an Academy Award for Best Documentary Feature in 1990.

 At the 1989 Sundance Film Festival, For All Mankind won both the Grand Jury Prize Documentary and Audience Award Documentary.

 It won the International Documentary Association's Best Feature Award in 1989.